redgeneLauren/HTMLcourse-sample/Content/WorkingWithLayouts/WorkingWithLayouts.facts.md

 ### Facts on Working with Layouts

-Common structural blocks are needed in setting up the layout of a webpage using HTML.
-These sets of HTML elements are used to group a block of elements to have a structural layout.
+There are HTML elements that are used as structural blocks in creating the layout of a webpage.
 These elements are the following:

 - `<header>` - The `<header>` element contains the introductory content of the page.
 It is where heading elements, search forms and logos are placed.
 The header section is mostly duplicated across webpages.